Generative Quantile Regression with Variability Penalty: Introduction

-Composite quantile regression is closely related to the problem of \textit{conditional density estimation} (CDE) of $p(Y \mid \bm{X})$.
+Joint quantile regression is closely related to the problem of \textit{conditional density estimation} (CDE) of $p(Y \mid \bm{X})$.
 Apart from traditional CDE methods that estimate the unknown probability density curve \citep{izbicki2017converting,https://doi.org/10.48550/arxiv.1906.07177}, several deep \textit{generative} approaches besides IQN have also been proposed. \cite{zhou2022deep} introduced the generative conditional distribution sampler (GCDS), while \cite{liu2021wasserstein} introduced the Wasserstein generative conditional sampler (WGCS) for CDE.
 GCDS and WGCS employ the idea of generative adversarial networks (GANs) \citep{NIPS2014_5ca3e9b1} to \textit{generate samples} from the conditional distribution $p(Y \mid \bm{X})$.
 In these deep generative models, random noise inputs are used to learn and generate samples from the target distribution.
 However, a well-known problem with deep generative networks is that the generator may simply memorize the training samples instead of generalizing to new test data \citep{Arpit2017ICML, vandenBurg2021NeurIPS}.
 When \textit{memorization} occurs, the random noise variable no longer reflects any variability, and the predicted density $p(Y \mid \bm{X})$ approaches a point mass.
 We refer to this phenomenon as \textit{vanishing variability}.

-To achieve the goal of joint quantile estimation as well as conditional density estimation, we propose a new deep generative approach called penalized generative quantile regression (PGQR).
+To conduct joint quantile estimation as well as conditional density estimation, we propose a new deep generative approach called penalized generative quantile regression (PGQR).
 PGQR employs a novel variability penalty to avoid vanishing variability.
-Although introduced in the context of joint quantile regression, we believe that our penalty formulation is broadly applicable to other deep generative models that may suffer from memorization.
 We further guarantee the monotonicity (i.e. non-crossing) of the estimated quantile functions from PGQR by designing a \textit{new} family of partial monotonic neural networks (PMNNs).
 The PMNN architecture ensures partial monotonicity with respect to quantile inputs, while retaining the expressiveness of neural networks.